KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle_v2/render_target.md

 ```

 This might look confusing and tedious to write.
-However, actual implementation per backend will be done just once at this point.
+However, actual implementation per backend will be done just once after this point.

 The alternative would be to use some sort of PhantomData, to make the entire struct contain the type information of the
 Context-implementation, but then we would "infect" all code trying to store or reference that type.